matthew-norton/SVM-Kernel-Selection/README.txt

 OptimalKernels.py
 ==============
-Module contains two optimzaton routines that select the best convex combination of kernels generated with Kernels.py
+Module contains two choices for optimzaton routines that select the best convex combination of kernels generated with Kernels.py
 1) OptimalDualK_CSVM:
-        Single stage kernel selection routine.
+        Single stage kernel selection SVM routine.
 Optimizes traditional soft-margin SVM by selecting optimal convex combinations of kernels
 2) max_align:
-        First stage of a two stage SVM routine.
+        First stage of a two stage kernel selection SVM routine.
 This stage finds the best convex combination of kernels that serves to optimize the 'alighnment' of the combination kernel with an 'ideal' kernel, defined by the outer product of trianing label vectors.
         Returns optimal Kernel to use in second stage of routine.
 Second stage is balanced-softmargin-SVM with optimal kernel.